 We have to wash our clothes, that is something that we cannot avoid.
 However, how we do so is pivotal to the way in which we save water.

-It all begins with choosing an eco-friendly washing machine7.
-Aim for one that uses less than 7.5 litres per kg.
+It all begins with choosing an eco-friendly washing machine6.
+Aim for one that uses less than 7.5 liters per kg.
 Most modern washing machines will come with a water-efficient setting too.
 Understand the specific settings and start saving water simply by using them.
 Most of us won’t notice any difference in how clean our clothes are and we can save water at the same time.
 Along with this, don’t wash just a few items a day.

 During the summer months, our gardens and plants need water.
 So, instead of opting to water the garden in the middle of the day, do it at the start of the day or the end of the day when it is cooler.